This blog was co-authored by Starburst Solutions Architect Andy Mott.

 There are, of course, cases where many of these may be something that circumstances dictate should be controlled at the alternative level, but again this should be clearly articulated and agreed upon by the domains and the central IT and governance organizations.
 An effective way of handling this is to have a representative from each domain who is a member of a cross-domain governance council, which works with the central IT and governance organizations to define and agree upon ownership.
 In a parallel to typical Agile development, this agreement (or “contract”) should be articulated initially as early data products come online, and then iterated upon as the mesh becomes more mature.
 Also note that compliance and standards change periodically and require audits, therefore having an appointed person (data product owner) from each domain will help with ownership of the responsibilities for those audits - typically a challenge in any organization.

 Imagine a group of domain owners working with the central IT organization, designing overarching governance rules which will apply to the domains, and then agreeing on what governance work will be the responsibility of the domains themselves.
 This group would be a center of excellence for data governance, with an overall group leader managing the governance roadmap for shared data governance aspects such as cross-domain entity standardization and compliance standards.
 The CoE leader serves as a liaison with the owners of the respective domains, and focuses on details of the governance partnership with each domain team.
 This well-defined relationship articulating responsibility of the domains and central IT clarifies ownership and details of the shared governance model, fostering reuse where possible and encouraging cooperation between domains.

 How does this enable Data Mesh?

-Curious about how Starburst can help you achieve a more domain-oriented data architecture?
+Want to learn more about how Starburst can help you build a Data Mesh?
 Contact us to discuss!